Vitaly Kaloyev: Return

 Returning to his home in North Ossetian city of Vladikavkaz, Kaloyev was met with enthusiastic crowds who cheered him as a hero.
 Members of the youth movement Nashi displayed a banner which read: "You are a real man" in Ossetian.

 Vitaly Yusko, a member of a Russian organisation dedicated to helping the relatives of air crash victims, stated that "Kaloyev is a hero.
 Those guilty of causing air crashes often remain unpunished.
 Such a radical punishment is the only way to make them carry responsibility for their crimes".
 Many Russians appeared to share his sentiments, and believed that Kaloyev committed "a heroic deed avenging for the death of his family."
 The positive reaction and appointment in Russia were met with a negative reception in Switzerland.

 The Swiss government asked Kaloyev to repay the costs of his imprisonment, about US$157,000.
 Kaloyev has refused to do so.
 When Kaloyev travelled to Germany to attend the 10th-anniversary memorial, he was detained by German authorities, saying that he was on a Swiss watch list.
 Russian consular authorities protested the detainment.
 The Germans released Kaloyev after Russian diplomats agreed to accompany him.

 In his native North Ossetia, Kaloyev was appointed Deputy Minister of Construction of the Republic.
 He held this post until 15 January 2016, when he retired, receiving the highest state award by the local government, the medal "To the Glory of Ossetia", on his 60th birthday.
 The medal was awarded for the highest achievements, improving the living conditions of the inhabitants of the region, for educating the younger generation and maintaining law and order.

 Kaloyev remarried more than a decade after the air tragedy, in approximately 2012 or 2013, to a woman named Irina Dzarasova, who was an engineer at OAO Sevkavkazenergo.
-On 25 December 2018, Irina gave birth to twins: a boy, Maxim, and girl, Sofia.
+On 25 December 2018, Irina gave birth to twins: a boy and girl.

 A petition was filed to the government of North Ossetia–Alania on 15 June 2015 to dismiss Kaloyev from his position of deputy minister because it damages relationships of Russia with other countries.
 The petition was reproduced in a 2016 article published in the Journal of Defense Management.